Home / PH1563

 The reverse has no message.

 Gladys Cooper (1888-1971) was a celebrated actress of the stage and screen, with a career spanning seven decades.
 She was renowned for her beauty; she became a photographic model in the early 1900s and was famous for her appearance on many picture postcards of the time.
-Postcards were cheap and reliable and were bought not just to send messages but to keep as souvenirs.
+During the 1910s and Interwar period, postcards were a common, inexpensive and reliable form of sending messages.
+They were also kept as souvenirs and seen as collectible items.

 Powered by CollectionsIndex+ Collections Online